mvysny/vaadin-on-kotlin/docs/index.md

 The web app will be running at [http://localhost:8080/vok-example-crud](http://localhost:8080/vok-example-crud)

-TODO more documentation coming :-D
+TODO more documentation coming, for now please visit the [https://github.com/mvysny/vaadin-on-kotlin](https://github.com/mvysny/vaadin-on-kotlin) GitHub pages.